chamaraindrajith/windows-11-drag-and-drop-to-taskbar-fix/README.md

 # windows-11-drag-and-drop-to-taskbar-fix
 Windows 11 Drag And Drop To Taskbar Fix

 In windows 11 drag and drop to taskbar feature not available.
+Here is the solution!

 Run this Windows11DragAndDropToTaskbarFix.exe file on your windows 11 machine and you will be eble to fix that issue.